FRQDO/teamsolid-bot/README.md

 Be ware!
 This repository contains horrbile code.

 ## ToDo

-* Better name for this bot.

 * rekt
-* save and load
-  * Saving and loading quotes
 * logging messages to file
 * oracle
-* quote
 * markov
+* olid: load the list from JSON
+* organize which data should be in the git repository
+* update install instructions
 * config startup scripts

+### Ideas

+* Better name for this bot.
-* rollupjs: bundle
+* Better Avatar
 * Inspirational Pictures
 * rss-feed
 * twitch-feed
 * music
 * soundboard
 * roles by emoji-recation

-* Splitting things into files
-  * logging
+* generate a tiny sprite sheet https://codepen.io/KilledByAPixel/pen/ZEWyRwO?editors=0010
-  * commands
+* make fancy output

 ## Links